PAPER PLATE POINSETTIA HOLIDAY CRAFT

-While decidedly Christmas in flavor, this easy holiday craft for kids can vary in paint colors to compliment any season.
+With Poinsettias undeniably in flavor for the holidays, this easy holiday craft for kids can vary in paint colors to compliment any season.
 I’ll admit that creating these pink beauties filled my creativity bucket for the day.
 So grab some paint, a few paper plates from your pantry and crank up the holiday tunes.
 I guarantee, you’ll enjoy this as much as your kids!

 This project is perfect for those days during the holiday season when you need a fun activity for your festival of lights unit or holiday unit.